parsiya/Hugo-Octopress/README.md

 2. Global setting is available in the config file, `tableOfContents` under `[Params]` needs to be set to `true`.

-    ```
+    ``` toml
     [Params]
       tableOfContents = true
     ```

 The `toc` variable in frontmatter has priority.
 If it is set to `false` then `tableOfContents` in the config file is ignored.
-Depending on your usage, you can not use it in the config file and set it for individual pages.
-Otherwise, it can be enabled for all pages and disabled for specific pages in the frontmatter.
+You skip it in the config file and set it for individual pages or enable it for all pages and disable it for specific pages in their frontmatter.

 ## <a name="notfound"></a>Not Found or 404.html
-The `404.html` has two optional parameters and both support markdown:
+The `404.html` page has two optional parameters and both support markdown:

-* notFoundHeader: 404 page title
+* `notFoundHeader`: 404 page title
-* notFoundText: 404 page text
+* `notFoundText`: 404 page text

 If they are not set in the config file, a default page is generated.